Jotakuun/vue-todoList/README.md

-# vue-todoList
+# vue-todoList - In development
-To do list using Vue 2.
-In development.
+This takes part of my daily learning practices with Vue.js

 ## Build Setup